|Rumen Radev (Independent, from January 2017)

 “I respect the choice of their people, although from now on it [the people] will be severely split.”

 “From now on the EU must show that it can do without Britain […] and we have to start thinking about Europe without them.
 Any negotiations about a special status should not be held because they will break the union apart.”

 “When the EU is weaker, you see how the markets react […] the pound is falling.
 Hence, there will be consequences for everyone.”

 |Bulgaria’s priorities||The new Bulgarian Government seeks political stability following the elections of March 2017.
 Borisov’s party GERB came in first with 32.63 percent of votes, which meant it did not secure a majority.
 GERB has teamed up with United Patriots (UP), an alliance of three nationalist parties for a coalition.

 GERB and UP have agreed to raise the minimum state pension, increase the monthly wage by 50%, boost economic growth and maintain income and corporate taxes, while keeping the currency tied to the euro until Bulgaria joins the common currency zone.

 The new Bulgarian President wants the EU to drop its sanctions on Russia as it seeks closer ties with Moscow.

-Bulgaria is the EU’s poorest country and the Government has been heavily criticised for its lack of action regarding tackling poverty and corruption.
+Bulgaria is the EU’s poorest country and the Government has been heavily criticised for its lack of action in tackling poverty and corruption.